wattsra/docker-compose-mqtt-influxdb-grafana/README.md

 ```
 Alternatively, use your GitHub Desktop or equivalent.

-### Install docker and docker compose to your *server*
+### Installing docker and docker compose to your *server*

 Install
 [docker](https://docs.docker.com) and
 [docker-compose](https://docs.docker.com/compose/), if you don't have
-them yet in your *server*.
+them installed in your *server* yet.
-If you don't know if you have them installed, simply try to run the
+If you don't know if you have them installed or not, simply try to run the
 commands `docker` and `docker-compose` on the command line.

 For Windows or Mac OS X, the easiest way is to install